University Laboratory Safety Award

-Who can apply – The awards are open to all qualifying Principal Investigators who have an ASU Research Lab.
-A laboratory is defined as a facility or room where the use of potentially hazardous chemicals, biological agents or sources of energy (i.e. lasers, high voltage, radiation, etc.) are used for scientific experimentation, research, or education.
-Applications must be submitted by the lead Principal Investigator.
-The application form is available here: HERE.
+A laboratory is defined as a facility or room where the use of potentially hazardous chemicals, biological agents or sources of energy (e.g., lasers, high voltage, radiation) are used for scientific experimentation, research or education.

 - Include details of the innovation safety plan that has been implemented, demonstrate the efficacy of the plan or program, and include how the innovative safety program or process was or can be shared with other ASU community members to improve the culture of safety.

-- Include letters of support by the unit director and compliance safety officer or other who are aware of and can confirm the innovation.
+- Include letters of support by the unit director, compliance safety officers or others who are aware of and can confirm the innovation.

 Letter of interest deadline - Oct.
 1, 2019